GET IN TOUCH

 |Cars and vans||to 10,000 miles||45p|

-Advisory Fuel Rates - apply where employers reimburse employees for business travel in a company car or where employees repay the cost of fuel used for private travel. (from 1.3.16)
+Advisory Fuel Rates - where employers reimburse employees for business travel in a company car.
+Pence/mile

-The standard rate of VAT increased to 20% on 4 January 2011 (from 17.5%).
+The standard rate of VAT is 20%.
 Some things are exempt from VAT, eg. postage stamps, financial and property transactions.
 The VAT rate businesses charge depends on their goods and services.
-Check the rates of VAT on different goods and services.

 We offer a comprehensive VAT service including assessing the benefits and disadvantages to your business of being VAT registered, deciding on the most appropriate scheme, attending to VAT registration, VAT returns preparation & dealing with more complex VAT

 ISAs (Individual Savings Accounts) allow you to earn interest on your savings or investments tax-free.
 The amount you can put into your ISA is capped for each tax year, for 2018/19 and 2019/20 it’s £20,000.
 You can choose to split your ISA allowance across different ISAs,.

 You can choose from a Cash ISA, Stocks & Shares ISA, Innovative Finance ISA (IFISA), Lifetime ISA (LISA) and Help to Buy ISA.
 There’s also a Junior ISA to help you save for the kids.

 Here are a few tips on how to get the maximum benefit from your ISA allowance: